 - Street Team Youth Programs

 - About Us

 - My Account

 *Williana Burroughs was born on this date in 1882.
 She was a Black teacher, communist political activist, and politician.

 Williana "Liana" Jones Burroughs was born in Petersburg, Virginia.
-Her mother was a slave, her father died when Williana was just four years old.
-Her widowed mother left Virginia for New York City, bringing Williana together with a sister and a brother, where she worked as a cook.
-Her mother proved unable to care for her children so Williana spent the next seven years in the Colored Orphan Asylum in Harlem.
+Her mother was a slave; her father died when Williana was four.
+Her widowed mother left Virginia for New York City, bringing Williana with a sister and a brother, where she worked as a cook.
+Her mother could not care for her children, so Williana spent the next seven years in the Colored Orphan Asylum in Harlem.
 Her mother was able to retrieve her three children from the orphanage when Williana was 11.

 Williana Jones Burroughs died on December 24, 1945, at the Manhattan home of her friend Hermie Huiswoud, just two months after her return to the United States and barely more than a week before what would have been her 64th birthday.
-Her son Charles Burroughs, the oldest of the boys who had been left in Moscow, retained his American citizenship and was inducted into the U.S. Army early in 1945.
-After his military service he returned to the United States and in 1961 co-founded the DuSable Museum of African American History in Chicago, of which he remained curator until 1980.
+Her son Charles Burroughs, the oldest of the boys left in Moscow, retained his American citizenship and was inducted into the U.S. Army early in 1945.
+After his military service, he returned to the United States and, in 1961, co-founded the DuSable Museum of African American History in Chicago, of which he remained curator until 1980.
 A Chicago high school is named after him.